patricknakayama/Red_vs_Blue_Team/DefensiveSummary.md

 ![CPU Usage Monitor](Images/CPU_alert.png)

 ## Security Recommendations

-- Each alert above pertains to a specific vulnerability/exploit.
+The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
 Alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, a patch has been recommended.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
+Each alert above pertains to a specific vulnerability/exploit.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network:

 - Enumeration and Brute Force Attacks
   - **Patch**: WordPress Hardening